ClairePalandri/ClairePalandri.github.io/_pages/home.md

   image: /assets/images/header_image1.jpg
 ---

+[//]: <> I am a postdoctoral scholar at the Harris School of Public Policy at the University of Chicago.

 I will be joining the Harris School of Public Policy at the University of Chicago as a postdoctoral scholar in August 2022.
 I received my Ph.D. from [Columbia University’s program in Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development), which cultivates an interdisciplinary approach to address the emerging challenges humans face within socio-ecological systems.